thomaslantern/nes-basic-collisions/README.md

 ### Basic Collisions on the NES ###
 ### (or "How I learned to love banging my head against a brick wall") ###

-This readme still needs significant updates, but the code as it stands should (mostly) function (there are is a corner case of sorts that the code does not currently address - can you see/find it?).
+This readme still needs significant updates, but the code as it stands should (mostly) function (there is a corner case of sorts that the code does not currently address - can you see/find it?).

 Further details to come!